GE lands first deal as US firms descend on Myanmar

 Now that financing was permitted, the world’s biggest jet engine and electric turbine maker would eventually look to aircraft leasing there as Myanmar prepares to build a new airport outside the commercial capital Yangon.

-Dean said the country was also interested in upgrading Myanmar’s decrepit railways and fleet, which was not GE technology, but the company might provide signaling equipment.
+Dean said the country was also interested in upgrading Myanmar’s decrepit railways and fleet, which was not GE technology, but the company might provide signalling equipment.

 With a request to open an office in Yangon still pending, progress would be slow and the company, he said, would limit its work in the country for now.